 Winter Fishing on the Missouri River

 For the hardy angler, winter can be a rewarding time to fish the Missouri River.
-From December through February, the river sees minimal crowds and offers the chance to experience it in a state of quiet beauty.
-While winter can be a challenging time to fly fish the Missouri River, the right attitude, gear, and weather can make all the difference.
-Anglers willing to brave cold conditions can be rewarded with some big trout.
-Indicator fishing with nymphs can be very productive, as trout tend to congregate in deeper, slower areas of the river where they conserve energy.
-Midges dominate the winter scene, offering sporadic dry fly opportunities on warmer days.
-These hatches occur with great intensity, often blanketing the shallow flats, and frequently bring large pods of trout to the surface to feed.
+From December through February, the river sees minimal crowds and offers the chance to experience its quiet beauty.
+While winter fly fishing on the Missouri River presents challenges, the right attitude, gear, and weather conditions can make all the difference.
+Anglers willing to brave the cold may be rewarded with some big trout.

 The Missouri River is a year-round fishery, offering unique challenges and rewards in every season.
-No matter when you choose to visit, the Missouri River promises an unforgettable experience.
+No matter when you choose to visit, the Missouri promises an unforgettable experience.
 Whether you’re a seasoned angler or a first-time visitor, the Mighty Mo has something special in store for you.

 Fly Patterns and Knotable Hatches on the Missouri